-OFFENCE UNIVERSITY OFFICER

-Falsifying admissions information

-Associate Registrar of Admissions and Transfer
+OFFENCE UNIVERSITY OFFICER Falsifying admissions information Associate Registrar of Admissions and Transfer Credit Services

-Credit Services
+The content on these pages was captured on July 21, 2016 and is effective September 1, 2016.
+The online Calendar is the official version.
+If there are any discrepancies between this publication and the online version, the online Calendar will be binding.

 Plagiarism Dean (or designates)

-^{}Penalty must be approved by Vice-President, Academic.

 Copying Dean (or designates)

 Collusion Dean (or designates)

 Cheating Dean (or designates)

-Unauthorized use of Athabasca University
+Unauthorized use of Athabasca University materials Dean (or designates)

-materials

-Dean (or designates)

-Misrepresentation of Facts and Fraud Associate Registrar of Operations offence
+Misrepresentation of Facts and Fraud Associate Registrar of Operations

-Aiding another in committing an academic

-In accordance with the offence as identified above.
+Aiding another in committing an academic offence In accordance with the offence as identified above.